pnp/powershell/documentation/Set-PnPSearchConfiguration.md

 ```

 ## DESCRIPTION
-This cmdlet sets the search configuration for a single web, site collection or a tenant, using a file or configuration string.
+This cmdlet sets the search configuration for a single web, site collection or a tenant, using a file or a configuration string.

 ## EXAMPLES